syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-## Enable Tooltip
+## Enable tooltip

-Tooltips are used to show information about the segment, when hovers on the segment.
+Tooltips are used to show information about the segment, when a user hovers over a segment.
 Enable tooltip by setting series `ShowTooltip` property to true.

 {% tabs %}